Frequently Asked Questions

 Application & Scholarship

-Click ‘apply now.’
+To apply, click ‘apply now.’
 You must be at least 18 years of age at the start of your session to participate.
+Space is limited as we work best in small groups, with a maximum of 12 students each month.

 Students do not need to know Italian.
 RAP classes are in English and it’s spoken widely in Rome.
 However, it’s useful to know phrases or some basic Italian.

-To apply, you must complete our 3-Step Application: Complete application form & pay application fee, upload 6 images of your work, and submit one letter of recommendation.
+To apply, you must complete our 3-Step Application: Complete application form and pay the application fee, upload 6 – 8 images of your recent work, and submit one letter of recommendation from an arts professional.
+Once all materials are submitted, we forward your application to our Artist Panel for review.
+You can expect to receive a response within 7-10 business days.

-The $500 program deposit must be paid within 10 days of confirmation that you have a place on the program.
+The $500 non-refundable program deposit must be paid within 10 days of confirmation that you have a place on the program or by the deposit deadline, whatever comes first.
 Upon acceptance to the program, our Program Manager will be in touch with a payment schedule.

 For information on our deadline and cancellations, please refer to our Terms & Conditions.